SME Programme

 All applicants (including project partners) to the SME Programme must read and sign the ATI SME Programme Agreement.
 To avoid delays later in the process we recommend doing so as early as possible, but it must be completed no later than 30 days after FSA Notification.
 This link will take you to our secure page where you can read and sign the document.
 Your digital signature will be reviewed by the ATI team, and you will receive confirmation via email once the validation process is complete.

-Draft Outline Stage Application
+Draft Outline Stage application (Optional)

 Stage one